alasdairg/http-sender/README.md

 # HttpSender

 HttpSender is an Http Client for Java.
 Features of note:
-* No dependencies outside the JDK - it just uses Java's venerable Http(s)UrlConnection under the hood
+* No dependencies outside the JDK - it just uses Java's venerable Http(s)UrlConnection under the hood.
+This means its also pretty small: the jar file is less than 50K.
 * Intuitive "fluent" interface
 * Built-in timing of requests
 * Asynchronous and synchronous operation